JessicaManning/xlfisk.io/our-process.md

 ### Proposal and Contract

-When you are ready, we make a more formal proposal.
-Proposals include an organ specification, or stop list, a sample agreement, and a proposed design sketch, as well as other information about the company you may require.
-Each specification has a price associated with it, and a suggested schedule of payments, as well as a description of how the various stops will answer your specific needs.

-Each of these proposal sections is our best suggestion for your specific needs, but is not by any means our final word on what should be done.
-In fact, the proposal, sometimes the first concrete step toward the realization of a dream, often stimulates deeper discussion, illuminates challenges not heretofore recognized, and clarifies what work is still to be done.
-Almost every specification is a balance of wishes and means.
+Our discussions progress as we ask and answer important questions of each other.
+We'll want to know the size and uses of your facility.
+How many people does it seat, its rough dimensions, are architectural drawings available, what kinds of repertoire are most often played, and much more.
+It is often advisable to schedule a site visit where we can see your venue and discuss the possibilities in greater detail.
+When we have come to a thorough understanding of your requirements and wishes we can present a formal proposal.
+This will include a stop list and the rational behind it, a design concept sketch, a sample contract, costs and other terms and conditions.
+The proposal is our best suggestion for your particular needs.
+While it is detailed, our proposal is not the final word.
+It may well stimulate deeper discussion, illuminate challenges and clarify what work remains to be done.
+Every organ specification is a balance of wishes and means and therefore every Fisk is unique.
 We expect and welcome further conversation.
-The sample agreement will be from a template we have used many times to codify the responsibilities of C. B. Fisk and the customer.
-The dates of delivery will be based upon our extensive experience in rational scheduling and in keeping our promises.
-Costs will likewise be clearly stated, and we will be ready to clarify those items included in the agreement and those that are not.
-When we come to complete consensus a contract can be signed.
+When we come to complete consensus, a clear and concise contract can be signed with confidence.

 [Back to top](#our-process)